 Lightspeed plans to buy Ecwid, which offers an e-commerce platform for small businesses, for a total of approximately $500 million (all numbers in USD).
 Lightspeed is also set to acquire wholesale software provider NuORDER for about $425 million.
 Both acquisitions are expected to close during the third quarter of 2021 and remain subject to customary closing conditions, post-closing working capital adjustments, and regulatory approval.

-Update 02/07/2021: Lightspeed has since closed the NuORDER deal for cash consideration of approximately $206.9 million and the issuance of 2,143,393 subordinate voting shares in Lightspeed.
-An additional 500,629 subordinate voting shares in Lightspeed will be issued to certain NuORDER employees over the next three years, contingent on the achievement of certain milestones.
+UPDATE (07/02/2021): Lightspeed has since closed the NuORDER deal for cash consideration of $206.9 million and more than 2.1 million subordinate voting shares in Lightspeed.
+Over 500,000 additional subordinate voting shares in Lightspeed will be issued to certain NuORDER employees over the next three years, contingent on the achievement of certain milestones.

 These deals are the latest in a series of major acquisitions Lightspeed has made since going public.